trufflesuite/trufflesuite.com/src/guides/starknet-box/index.md

 },
 ```

+By default, the box's default network is `testnet` which is configured to point to the `alpha-goerli` network.

 **Compiler and Devnet**

 In this Truffle box, the StarkNet command line compiler is provided in a Docker image which will be pulled from the [Docker Hub](https://hub.docker.com/repository/docker/trufflesuite/cairo-starknet-cli) if it is not present.
 Likewise, this box uses a Docker image to provide the Devnet development network which is useful for testing your StarkNet contracts during development.
 The Docker Hub repository and version tags for both are configured as follows: